jwt625/jwt625.github.io/_posts/2024-10-13-yapping-on-ebeam-lithography.md

 A few comments:
 - I only have experience with dose PEC, but [shape PEC](https://www.genisys-gmbh.com/shape-pec.html) exists
-- The PSF usually have two length scales, and PEC usually only attempt to correct the long range one.
+- The PSF usually have two length scales, and PEC usually only attempt to correct the long range one (backscatter, mostly sensitive to accel. voltage and substrate material).
 The short range one would take much more compute to "de-convolute" it
 - Whenever you change the PEC parameters, you'll likely need a dose sweep.
 Scaling the PEC doses such that the big area end up having the same dose as before is a good starting point.